suncoast-devs/handbook/lessons/misc-api-intro/index.md

 `Content-Type: application/json; charset=utf-8`.
 This line indicates that the body of the response should be considered as JSON data. `utf-8` means use the `utf-8` standard for representing characters.
-This would allow the response to use a wide range of characters, such as emoji!
+This would allow the response to use a wide range of characters, such as an emoji!

 Everything after the blank line following the headers is the information the remote API returned to us.
 From the LESSON ON JSON, we see that this is an array